Portland State disarms campus police after Black man’s death

 The campus police officers got guns for the first time in 2014 following a contentious decision that came despite concerns raised by students.

-Then, in June 2018, two campus officers fatally shot 45-year-old Jason Washington, a Navy veteran and employee of the U.S. Postal Service, near a bar just outside the boundaries of the urban university’s campus.
+Then, in June 2018, two campus officers fatally shot 45-year-old Jason Washington, a Navy veteran and employee of the U.S. Postal Service, near a bar just outside the boundaries of the university’s campus.

 A report by the Portland Police Bureau found that college police officers fired 17 times and Washington was struck nine times.
 Oregon’s medical examiner ruled the death a homicide.
 A grand jury ruled that the two officers should not face criminal charges.